mikeyhodl/implementation-guides/api-guide/api_guide.md

 ## API
 This section illustrates how to implement the API.

-After creating/updating a new account, you receive one or more specific redirect URL(s).
+After creating/updating a new account, you receive one or more specific redirect URL(s) to upload needed credentials (ID, facemap, document, selfie).

 ### Request